 While speed performance is an important factor, all kinds of mysterious long pending bugs are really killing it.
 In my scenario, the vertical scrollbar sometime just turns into a white bar.
 Some issues are reported, analyzed, but just doesn’t reach a fix.
 And the git interface cannot stage lines for files with unicode filename, but only able to stage the whole file.
 The nuclide file tree is unusable which steals text editor focus!
 All of such problems are long existed nuisances to bear with.

 Fortunately, VSCode now also enjoys the affluence of extensions.
 Almost all of my Atom plugins find their counterparts in VSC.
-The only advantage of Atom is the beautifulness in contrast to the VSCode default theme’s coarseness, but hopefully the Atom One Dark theme and keymap extensions are the cure.
+The only advantage of Atom is the beautifulness in contrast to the VSCode default theme’s coarseness (the blue status bar is horrible), but hopefully the Atom One Dark theme and keymap extensions are the cure.

-Just after Microsoft successfully bought Github, it seems for me the right time to switch from Atom to VSCode finally.
+Just after Microsoft successfully bought Github, it seems the right time to switch from Atom to VSCode finally.

 Encounter a strange problem to load PyDrive in Google DataLab:

 --> 141 @_helpers.positional(3)